How payment data drives business success

 When thinking of payment data, a few things come to mind:

 This is all great to know.
-But over time, you can use this information to start to see patterns and trends:
+But over time, you can use this information to identify patterns and trends:

 Transaction volume and frequency – leads to better management of expenses